vishwakarma-shivam/Face_API_Yolo/README.md

 ### Step 1: Get all the requirements

-Run the following commands to install all the requirements
+Run the following command to install all the requirements

     pip install -r requirements.txt